matrix-org/synapse/README.rst

 in the same room.
 For this to work, those other servers must be able to contact yours to send messages.

-The ``server_name`` in your
-``homeserver.yaml`` file determines the way that other servers will reach yours.
+The ``server_name`` in your ``homeserver.yaml`` file determines the way that other servers will reach yours.
 By default, they will treat it as a hostname and try to connect to port 8448.
-This is easy to set up and will work with the default configuration, provided you set the ``server_name`` to match your machine's public DNS hostname.
+This is easy to set up and will work with the default configuration, provided you set the ``server_name`` to match your machine's public DNS hostname, and give Synapse a TLS certificate which is valid for your ``server_name``.

 For a more flexible configuration, you can set up a DNS SRV record.
 This allows you to run your server on a machine that might not have the same name as your